ganochenkodg/qdrant-operator/docs/backup-restore.md

 In this guide, you will configure the management of Qdrant collection snapshots.
 Beyond the obvious use case of backup, this can be beneficial for transferring data to a new Qdrant cluster or creating new test collections with a copy of real data.
-Instant snapshots and scheduled snapshots are both possible.
+Instant (`spec.snapshots.backupNow`) and scheduled (`spec.snapshots.backupSchedule`) snapshots are both possible.
 You will create a collection, add data to it, take a snapshot, and restore it to another collection using the `spec.snapshots` parameter in the custom QdrantCollection custom resource.

 Before you begin, it is necessary to create an S3 bucket and generate a pair of access/secret keys for accessing it.